velocitatem/ai_sales_bot/README.md

 ## Introduction

 Welcome to the GitHub repository for the YOE AI Sales Bot Project!
-This project is part of an initiative at YOE (Your EV Online), a startup company focused on selling electric vehicles online.
+This project is part of an initiative at YOE (Your EV Online), a startup company focused on selling electric vehicles online (fictional).
 Our goal is to design a human-like AI system that enhances the online sales process by exhibiting a unique personality and adapting to different psychological states of customers.

 ## Project Overview